stephenjohnlimb/ek9/README.md

 **functions** and **operators** to languages like Java.
 More over it adds a standard **fluent** type **functional** processing pipeline flow that is not available in most languages.

-## Features
-If you've read the sections above and followed any of the links to the [EK9 web site](https://www.ek9lang.org);
-you'll see that EK9 is an amalgamation of several existing language ideas and scripting/shell concepts.

-EK9 is **compiled** but has the light feeling of being **interpreted**.

 ## License and Trademark
 It is licensed under the MIT license; see [License](LICENSE) and [Trademark](https://www.ek9lang.org/tradeMarkPolicy.html).